 How to Begin

-It is important to find as many facts as possible before approaching the Battye Library and the State Records Office.
-This can be done by obtaining birth, death and marriage certificates; interviewing the older members of the family for relevant details of their parents, grandparents, brothers and sisters etc; and studying any family papers available such as diaries, letters, photographs, family Bibles etc.
+It is important to find as many facts as possible before approaching the State Library and the State Records Office.
+This can be done by obtaining birth, death and marriage certificates; interviewing the older members of the family for relevant details of their parents, grandparents, brothers and sisters etc.; and, studying any family papers available such as diaries, letters, photographs, or family bibles.

 There are many published guides which explain how to trace ancestors.
 Some are general, some refer to tracing ancestors in specific states or countries and some refer to tracing specific types of ancestors eg convicts.
 The family history beginner should check the useful books section, which proves details of books which may assist in starting research.
-Most are available in either the Battye Library or the State Library of Western Australia.
-The list is not comprehensive and other books can be located by accessing the online catalogue under the subject heading genealogy.
+Most are available in the State Library.
+The list is not comprehensive and other books can be located by accessing the online catalogue under the subject heading: Genealogy.